kixelated/web-transport/web-transport-quiche/README.md

 A wrapper around the Quiche, abstracting away the annoying API and HTTP/3 internals.
 Provides a QUIC-like API but with web support!

+## Limitations
+This library builds on top of [tokio-quiche](https://docs.rs/tokio-quiche/latest/tokio_quiche/); the "official" Tokio runtime for [quiche](https://github.com/cloudflare/quiche).
+To be blunt, `tokio-quiche` is a mess.

+[quiche-ez](ez) is a wrapper around `tokio-quiche` that provides an async API.
+It tries to cover as many warts as possible but it's still limited by the poor `tokio_quiche` API.
+For example, it's only possible to provide a single TLS certificate and it needs to be on disk.

+If this library becomes popular, I can spin `quiche-ez` off into a separate crate that performs the Tokio networking itself.
+It should result in better performance too.

 ## WebTransport
 [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport_API) is a new web API that allows for low-level, bidirectional communication between a client and a server.
 It's [available in the browser](https://caniuse.com/webtransport) as an alternative to HTTP and WebSockets.